bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 1. Insert the sample document into the created index.
 You can find the sample document [here](#sample-document).

+    !!! note ""
+        Do not forget to edit the Neptun code in the `gender` field.

     ```
     POST salaries/_doc
     {
-      ... // the sample document comes here
+      ... // the sample document comes here with the correct Neptun code
     }
     ```